-Based in Denver, Colorado, the lawyers at the Law Offices of Kevin S. Neiman, pc represent virtually every constituency in Chapter 11 (reorganization) business and individual bankruptcy cases, including business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees, committees of unsecured creditors, and creditors on committees.
+Based in Denver, Colorado, the Law Offices of Kevin S. Neiman, pc represents virtually every constituency in Chapter 11 (reorganization) business and individual bankruptcy cases, including business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees, committees of unsecured creditors, and creditors on committees.

-Chapter 11 of Title 11 of the U.S. Code (the Bankruptcy Code) is commonly known as the reorganization chapter for businesses and is one of the chapters that individuals can use (the others being Chapters 12 and 13) to attempt to reorganize their debts and try to address certain types of other issues.
+Chapter 11 of Title 11 of the U.S. Code (the Bankruptcy Code) is commonly known as the reorganization chapter for businesses and is one of the chapters that individuals can use to attempt to reorganize their debts and try to address certain types of other issues.

-Like all filed bankruptcy cases, a Chapter 11 case begins with the filing of a petition for relief, whether voluntarily by the debtor or involuntarily by a petitioning creditor (or petitioning creditors).
-Once filed and an order for relief is entered, the debtor becomes a “debtor-in-possession,” which means that the business or individual is in possession and control of its assets and operations (unless and until certain things happen such as appointment of a trustee).
+Like all filed bankruptcy cases, a Chapter 11 case begins with the filing of a petition for relief, whether voluntarily by the debtor or involuntarily by a petitioning creditor.
+Once filed and an order for relief is entered, the debtor becomes a “debtor-in-possession,” which means that the business or individual is in possession and control of its assets and operations.
 Typically, the debtor will likewise file, among other things, schedules setting forth its assets, liabilities, creditor information, and other related information, as well as a statement of financial affairs.

 During the Chapter 11 process, creditors have many options to pursue if they are displeased with how the case is proceeding or otherwise want to further their interests.
 Examples include: